-All registered undergraduate students taking 12 or more credit hours covered by other comparable health insurance, may decline the Coppin State University student health insurance by completing an Online Waiver form.
-For your waiver request to be considered, you must complete this form by the waiver deadline of October 11, 2017 for fall semester and March 12, 2018 for spring semester.
+All registered undergraduate students taking 12 or more credit hours covered by other comparable health insurance, may decline the Coppin State University student health insurance by completing an Online Waiver form in the Fall 2017 beginning September 11, 2017 and Spring 2018 beginning February 12, 2018.
+For your waiver request to be considered, you must complete this form by the waiver deadline of October 11, 2017 for Fall semester and March 12, 2018 for Spring semester.
 If you are experiencing a problem with the waiver site, call (410) 951-3958, prior to the deadline date.
 Once the waiver request is reviewed, students will be notified via email whether their waiver request has been approved or denied.
 Print the email and keep as waiver proof for your records.
 Waivers will not be accepted after the deadline.
 If you do not waive out of the health insurance by the deadline date, the premium cost ($469.00 per semester) for this plan will remain, non-refundable on your tuition bill.

 Purchase Insurance: For Part-time, Post Baccalaureate and Graduate Students